Second Boer War concentration camps

-During the Second Anglo-Boer War (1899–1902), the British operated concentration camps in the South African Republic, Orange Free State, the Colony of Natal, and the Cape Colony.
+During the Second Anglo–Boer War (1899–1902), the British operated concentration camps in the South African Republic, Orange Free State, Colony of Natal, and Cape Colony.
 In February 1900, Lord Kitchener took command of the British forces and implemented controversial tactics that contributed to a British victory.

-Using a guerrilla warfare strategy, the Boers lived off the land and used their farms as a source of food, thus making their farms a key item in their many successes at the beginning of the war.
-When Kitchener realized that a conventional warfare style would not work against the Boers, he began initiating plans to destroy their farms and detain them, which would later cause much controversy among the British public.
+The Boers lived off the land and used their farms as a source of food in their guerrilla warfare strategy, a key aspect of their many successes at the beginning of the war.
+When Kitchener realized that a conventional warfare style would not work against the Boers, he began initiating plans to destroy their farms and detain them, which later caused much controversy among the British public.

+More than 100,000 Black South Africans—many of whom opposed the Boers in their war—were held in camps in worse conditions, but their treatment elicited little outrage.

 Scorched-earth policy

-In early March 1901, Lord Kitchener initiated a series of systematic drives aimed at killing, capturing, or wounding Boers.
+In early March 1901, Lord Kitchener initiated a series of systematic drives aimed at killing, capturing or wounding Boers.
 These were organized similarly to a hunting expedition, with success measured by a weekly "bag" of casualties.
 Kitchener also sought to sweep the country bare of everything that could give sustenance to the guerrillas, such as livestock, women, and children.
-Historian Thomas Pakenham describes the last phases of the war as being dominated by "the clearance of civilians—uprooting a whole nation."
+Historian Thomas Pakenham describes the last phases of the war as being dominated by "the clearance of civilians—uprooting a whole nation".